BenjaminDHorne/NELAFeatures/README.md

 ## Installation

-The easiest way to install is using pip
+The easiest way to install is using pip.
+This will install all Python dependencies and NLTK downloads needed.

 `pip install nela_features`

+You can also download the *nela_features* folder and manually import the package and install dependencies.

 ## Example package use